Famous throughout the world for its fashion houses and designers, Paris has officially been crowned the 'World capital of fashion 2015'!

 And before buying completely on-trend clothes or accessories, bear in mind that trends move on quickly.
-Will yellow, an ‘in’ colour this winter, still be in fashion in spring?
-If in doubt, stick to basics or wait until at least the second markdown to buy 2016’s ‘it’ items.
+Will orange, an ‘in’ colour this summer, still be in fashion in autumn?
+If in doubt, stick to basics or wait until at least the second markdown to buy 2017’s ‘it’ items.

 And don’t forget, quality is better than quantity!